LinkedIn Guide

 Capital letters formatting example

 As I mentioned at the beginning of this article, LinkedIn doesn't offer a native feature for this.
-Instead, you can use a tool.
+Instead, you can use a tool (I’ve discussed this in the next section).

 Which Tool Should I Use To Format LinkedIn Posts?